dev-satri/flutter/MODULE_2/Module2.md

     );
   }
 }

+void main() {
+  runApp(MaterialApp(home: CounterApp()));
+}
 ```

-**Questions:**
-1. How does the `setState` method work in a Stateful widget?
-2. Why is it important to call `setState` when updating the UI?
-3. What happens to the state of a Stateful widget when it is removed from the widget tree?

 ### 2.3 Widget Lifecycle
-Stateful widgets have a lifecycle that includes several important methods:
+Stateful widgets have a lifecycle that consists of various stages, including:
-- **initState**: Called when the widget is first created.
+- **initState**: Called when the widget is inserted into the widget tree.
+This is where you can initialize state.
+- **build**: Called whenever the widget needs to be drawn.
-- **didChangeDependencies**: Called when the widget's dependencies change.
+- **didChangeDependencies**: Called when the dependencies change.
-- **build**: Called to describe the widget in terms of other, lower-level widgets.
+- **setState**: Called to update the UI when the state changes.
-- **dispose**: Called when the widget is removed from the tree.
+- **dispose**: Called when the widget is removed from the widget tree.
+Cleanup resources here.

-Example of overriding lifecycle methods:
+Example of using `initState`:
 ```
 class MyWidget extends StatefulWidget {
   @override